 If you thought, he goes on to say, that meditation was about going deeper and deeper into a state of peace, then you are on the wrong train.
 The deeper you go the more you connect to the fucked-up suffering in you, and then in your family, and then in your relationships, and then in your workplace and then in your town and then in your nation and then in the World.

-This is what Buddhists call the Boddhicitta Path, or the Path of the Heart.
+This is what Buddhists call the Boddhicitta Path or the Path of the Heart.
 The deeper you go into the depths of the heart the more connected you feel to your dark parts and the dark parts of every other sentient being on the planet.
 This is why Chögyam Trungpa always said, if there’s any possible way that you can avoid the spiritual path, then avoid it at all costs.
 Because once you start, this is your unavoidable destination: the pain of the whole World.

 I’ve written before about the slight relief I felt when I started to look at the right-wing papers in the wake of the Brexit vote.
 And yesterday, I had a long conversation with a colleague of mine (who I like very much) who voted “Leave”.
 I admit that I had driven to work feeling anxious about spending time with this two-headed, poison-eyed monster and he seemed as edgy as I did.
 But we sat down and I asked him to explain why he voted that way.
 I didn’t argue or contradict him but I just listened.
 I don’t agree with a lot of what he said but the relief at approaching the Gorgon and realising that no one is going to turn to stone was palpable.

 For people outside of the UK, this might seem all rather over-blown.
 But the last few days have seen a very troubling hardening of people’s views.
-People on Facebook de-friending everyone who voted differently from them; openly racists comments being made in the streets; everyone eyeing each other warily on public transport, “Which way did they vote?”.
+People on Facebook de-friending everyone who voted differently from them; openly racist comments being made in the streets; everyone eyeing each other warily on public transport, “Which way did they vote?”.

-And I have really struggled to find purchase in my day-to-day.
+And I have really struggled to find purchases in my day-to-day.
 But driving back from work yesterday, I listened to a great “On Being” podcast which mentioned Victor Frankl, who famously said that finding meaning is the only way to survive tough times.
 Then I listened to Reggie and I felt that some meaning might be grasped out of Brexit.

 Whichever way you voted and whatever happens, the vote brought some things very close to the surface.
 We may have been coasting along in our little Facebook bubbles and twitter feeds, but a whole half of our community were believing something radically different.
 There is a collective experience that living in a country together entails.
 You may not like the other half of the country, you may even despise them and their views, but they are nonetheless there.
 Hate them if you like, but don’t be surprised now that they exist.